 - Finding a quiet spot at home with no interruptions, sitting or lying down

 - Relaxing your entire body with your hands by your side

-- Letting your eyes gently close and focusing on your breath, especially your out-breath
+- Let your eyes gently close and focus on your breath, especially your out-breath

 - Breathing in and out, every time your attention wanders, gently bring it back to your breath

 Remember, practising mindful meditation is all about intentionally focusing on the present moment so that you can acknowledge your emotions and thoughts without judgement.
 Notice your thoughts and how your body feels when you breathe in and out, notice the sounds around you but always bring your focus back to your breath.
 Just practice observing your thoughts without expectation or judgement or the need to react.